inductor69/liams.me/content/pages/projects.md

 ## COVID 19 Simulation
 - May 2020
 - Github: [Code](https://github.com/terror/COVID-Bubble-Simulation)
-- Technologies used: HTML5, CSS3, Javascript, Canvas
+- Technologies used: HTML5, CSS3, Javascript, Bootstrap, Canvas

 My User Interfaces Final Project.
 Developed by myself and a friend, we created a user interface for simulating the COVID 19 Pandemic with bubbles.